 To accommodate a wide range of fracture patterns and varying patient anatomy, 6.5 mm and 7.3 mm cannulated screws are either partially (16 mm or 32 mm) or fully threaded.
 The cannulated screws and instruments also allow for minimally invasive percutaneous insertion.
 Screws are available in lengths ranging from 30-150 mm, all of which can be used over a guide wire.

-Partially threaded screws may be used to lag one bone fragment to another where the bone fragment is captured by the threads of the screw and pulled toward the fragment piece closest to the headed end of the screw.
-Fully threaded screws are intended to stabilize fractures where little to no compression across the fracture site is needed.
+Partially threaded screws may be used to lag one bone fragment to another, where the bone fragment is captured by the threads of the screw and pulled toward the near cortex fragment on the head side of the screw.
+Fully threaded screws are intended to be used to stabilize fractures with little to no compression across the fracture.

 The Cannulated Screw System is commonly used in the hip, pelvis, knee, ankle, and foot.
 Potential applications for the 6.5 mm screws include: tibial plateau and femoral intercondylar fractures, ankle arthrodesis, subtalar arthrodesis, and triple arthrodesis.

 Potential applications for the 7.3 mm screws include: femoral neck and head fracture, acetabular fracture, sacroiliac joint disruption, and calcaneal fracture.